• Skip to primary navigation

 Jump to Recipe Print Recipe

-Puran Poli is a traditional mild sweet snack made with maida & chana dal poornam and garnished with ghee.
+Puran Poli is a traditional sweet made using flour, chana dal, jagerry, coconut. cardamom powder and ghee.
 Puran Poli is commonly made during special occasions and could be relished as an evening snack as well.
+Learn to make Poli Recipe with step by step pictures.

-I grew up seeing amma make this for me and have helped her many time.
-But never did I think I can also make it from the scratch one day but blogging for this space made all the impossible things possible.
+I grew up seeing amma make this for me and have helped her many times.
+But never did I think years later I can also make it from the scratch.
+This is one of the recipes that I enjoy making and eating it too.

 The first thing that made me stay away from trying this was the rolling part.
 But now as I have tried my hands with many stuffed parathas this was at ease as I found rolling stuffing with maida was so much easy when compared to wheat flour.